 - Once the cheese starts to brown and bubble, it's done!
 Serve it right away while it's hot and cheesy!

 - This recipe uses green-lipped mussels because I find them more flavorful, larger in size for more cheese, it has been already pre-cooked and ready to go in its half shell.
-If you decide to use raw black mussels for this recipe, discard any mussels that have broken shells or if the shells are opened all the way – they will most likely be bad.
-After you cook them, discard any mussels that have not opened – they are usually bad as well, confusing eh?
+If you decide to use raw black mussels for this recipe, you will need to pre-cook them by boiling them in hot water for 1 mintue to pop the shells open.
+Discard any mussels that have broken shells or if the shells are opened all the way - they will most likely be bad.
+After you cook them, discard any mussels that have not opened - they are usually bad as well, confusing eh?

 - Depending on the type of cheddar cheese you use, I find that aged or old cheddar tend to be on the saltier side, so use it sparingly when topping mussels with it.